 Start by preparing those juicy fruits; peel peaches, remove the leafy caps from strawberries, pit cherries, core a pineapple, you get the idea*.

-For fruits with a thick skin like cherries, or fibrous flesh like mango, purée with an
+For fruits with a thick skin like cherries, or fibrous flesh like mango, purée with an immersion blender before getting started.

 *For this style of syrup, avoid fruits with a moisture content below 80%, such as bananas and figs (when in doubt, ask Google or check a reference guide such as How to Dry Fruits).
 It's not that they can't be used in a ripple, only that they require a different technique, which I won't be touching on here.

-Tender fruits like peaches, blueberries, and blackberries can simply be mashed into a purée with the other ingredients (I prefer the sharp edge of a
+Tender fruits like peaches, blueberries, and blackberries can simply be mashed into a purée with the other ingredients (I prefer the sharp edge of a metal spatula over a potato masher, which tends to encourage splattering as the plump fruits burst).

 To minimize the sweetness of the syrup, it helps to start with lightly toasted sugar, since it tastes less sweet than plain.
 Of course, a generous pinch of salt will go a long way as well.